Notions of Realism

 3. To expose students to a range of working methods form visiting directors.

 At the end of this module you will be able to demonstrate:

-- Heightened ability to cope with and respond to a theatre audience
+1. Heightened ability to perform to an audience

 No additional information available.

 - Supervised and unsupervised rehearsals with directors' notes

 - Students will be individually tutored according to their particular needs

 - Verbal feedback and formative assessment are given throughout the process of performance preparation